-A weekly journal club is mandatory to stay current with the Podiatric/Orthopedic literature as it pertains to the foot and leg.
+A monthly journal club is mandatory to stay current with the Podiatric/Orthopedic literature as it pertains to the foot and leg.
 The resident chooses a topic of interest and presents it with a critical evaluation of the literature.
-The Journal Club incorporates the present courseware TM Online Lecture Program as well as inclusion of an evidence-based medicine approach to the current medical and surgical literature.
+The program also incorporates the Podiatry Present Courseware (TM) Online Lecture Program as additional exposure to the current medical and surgical literature.

 Anatomy Dissection Lab - Simulation/Skills Lab

-Regularly scheduled dissection labs are mandatory.
+Regularly scheduled dissection labs are held with a Botsford staff anatomist reviewing lower extremity anatomy via lecture and Cadaver Dissection Laboratory.
 Surgical anatomy, incision planning and three dimensional relations are discussed early in the year.
 As the program progresses, attention is directed to all areas of the forefoot, rearfoot and ankle.
 Osteotomy training is also performed on saw bones.
 A-O fixation techniques are explained and performed to the resident.
-Additionally, academic sessions are held with a Botsford staff anatomist reviewing lower extremity anatomy via lecture and Cadaver Dissection Laboratory.

 Lecturing / Clinical Pathology Conference

 Each quarter, the resident is required to address the podiatry staff on a relevant topic.
 The resident uses hospital facilities to prepare power-point presentations, handouts and other audiovisuals necessary for the lecture.

 The resident receives instruction in proper protocols and format for maintaining medical records both for the ambulatory and in-house patient.
 Included in the instruction is how to use pertinent information when performing histories and physicals, progress notes, operative reports, discharge summaries and consultations.